-Parameter Hadoop SQL Hadoop supports an open-source SQL stands for Structured Query framework.
-In Hadoop data sets are Language.
-It is based on domain- Architecture distributed across computer/server specific language, used to handle clusters with parallel data processing database management operations features. in relational databases.
-Hadoop is used for storing, processing, SQL is used to store, process, Operations retrieving, and pattern extraction from retrieve, and pattern mine data Operations data across a wide range of formats stored in a relational database like XML, Text, JSON, etc. only.
-Hadoop handles both structured and SQL works only for structured Data Type/ unstructured data formats.
-For data data but unlike Hadoop, data can Data update update, Hadoop writes data once but reads data multiple times. be written and read multiple times.
-Data Volume Processed Hadoop is developed for Big Data hence, it usually handles data volumes up to Terabytes and Petabytes.
+Parameter Hadoop SQL Architecture framework.
+In Hadoop data sets are distributed across computer/server clusters with parallel data processing specific language, used to handle Operations Hadoop is used for storing, processing, retrieving, and pattern extraction from data across a wide range of formats SQL is used to store, process, retrieve, and pattern mine data Data Type/ Data update reads data multiple times.
+SQL works only for structured data but unlike Hadoop, data can be written and read multiple times.
+Data Volume Processed Hadoop is developed for Big Data hence, it usually handles data volumes up to Terabytes and Petabytes .
 SQL works better on low volumes Data Storage Hadoop stores data in the form of key-value pairs , hash, maps, tables, etc in distributed systems with dynamic schemas.
 SQL stores structured data in Schema Hadoop supports dynamic schema SQL supports static schema Structure structure. structure.
-Hadoop supports NoSQL data type SOL works on the property of Data structures, columnar data structures, etc. SQL works on the property of Structures meaning you will have to provide codes for Atomicity, Consistency, Isolation, and Durability (ACID) which is Supported implementation or for rolling back during a fundamental to RDBMS. transaction. iunuamentai tu nudivio.
-Fault Ladoon in highly foult tolorest COL has good facilit talaranas Tolerance Hadoop is highly fault-tolerant.
+Data Structures Supported Hadoop supports NoSQL data type structures, columnar data structures, etc. meaning you will have to provide codes for implementation or for rolling back during a transaction.
+SQL works on the property of Atomicity, Consistency, Isolation, Fault Tolerance Hadoop is highly fault-tolerant.
 SQL has good fault tolerance.

 As Hadoop uses the notion of distributed SQL supporting databases are computing and the principle of map- usually available on-prises or on Availability reduce therefore it handles data the cloud, therefore it can't utilize availability on multiple systems across the benefits of distributed multiple geo-locations. computing.
 Integrity Hadoop has low integrity.
 SQL has high integrity.
-Scaling in Hadoop based system requires Scaling in SQL required Scaling connecting computers over the network. purchasing additional SQL servers Scaling Horizontal Scaling with Hadoop and configuration which is is cheap and flexible. expensive and time-consuming.
-SQL supports real-time data Data Hadoop supports large-scale batch data processing known as Online Processing processing known as Online Analytical Transaction Processing (OLTP) Frocessing Processing (OLAP). thereby making it interactive and batch-oriented.
-Execution Statements in Hadoop are executed SQL syntax can be slow when Time very quickly even when millions of i iiiie queries are executed at once. executed in millions of fows.
-Hadoop uses appropriate Java Database Interaction Connectivity (JDBC) to interact with SQL SQL systems can read and write Interaction systems to transfer and receive data data to Hadoop systems. between them.
-Support for ML Hadoop supports advanced machine SQL's support for ML and Al and Al learning and artificial intelligence is limited compared to Hadoop. unu Ai techniques. is inniced compared to riddoop.
-Hadoop requires an advanced skill The SQL skill level required to use level for you to be proficient in using it and it is intermediate as it can be Skill Level trying to learn Hadoop as a beginner can learned easily for beginners and be moderately difficult as it requires entry-level professionals. certain kinds of skill sets. critiy level professionals.
-Language Hadoop framework is built with Java SQL is a traditional database Supported programming language. language used to perform database management operations on relational databases such as MySQL, Oracle, SQL Server, etc. When you need to manage unstructured data, structured data, or semi-structured data in huge volume, Hadoop is a good fit. volume of data and it supports Hardware Configuration In Hadoop, commodity hardware With SQL supported system, propriety hardware installation is required.
-Pricing Hadoop is a free open-source framework.
-SQL supporting systems are mostly licensed .
+Scaling in Hadoop based system requires Scaling in SQL required Scaling connecting computers over the network. purchasing additional SQL servers Ccamig Horizontal Scaling with Hadoop and configuration which is is cheap and flexible. expensive and time-consuming.
+SQL supports real-time data Data Hadoop supports large-scale batch data processing known as Online Processing processing known as Online Analytical Transaction Processing (OLTP) recessing Processing (OLAP). thereby making it interactive and batch-oriented.
+Execution Statements in Hadoop are executed SQL syntax can be slow when Time very quickly even when millions of executed in millions of rows. queries are executed at once. executed in millione of revie.
+Hadoop uses appropriate Java Database Interaction Connectivity (JDBC) to interact with SQL SQL systems can read and write systems to transfer and receive data data to Hadoop systems. between them.
+Support for ML Hadoop supports advanced machine SQL's support for ML and Al and Al learning and artificial intelligence is limited compared to Hadoop. techniques.
+Hadoop requires an advanced skill The SQL skill level required to use level for you to be proficient in using it and it is intermediate as it can be Skill Level trying to learn Hadoop as a beginner can learned easily for beginners and be moderately difficult as it requires entry-level professionals. certain kinds of skill sets. , Language Hadoop framework is built with Java SQL is a traditional database Supported programming language. language used to perform